← Back to Blog

 Host Tax Requirements

-Tax compliance is a must.
-The Canada Revenue Agency (CRA) has enforced strict requirements for reporting short-term rental income.
-Starting in 2024, operators who fail to meet provincial or municipal rules may lose the ability to claim income tax deductions [6].
-Operating without a valid registration number could result in fines of up to $100,000 per year [3][4].
+Tax compliance is mandatory.
+Starting in 2024, operators who fail to meet provincial or municipal rules may lose the ability to claim income tax deductions.
+Operating without a valid registration number could result in fines of up to $100,000 per year.
+Key tax responsibilities include renewing your registration by April 1st each year, keeping accurate records of income and expenses, and displaying your valid registration number on all rental listings.

 Wolfville Rental Rules